The Winchester Movement Strategy is a joint initiative from Hampshire County Council and Winchester City Council.

 The aim is to understand how to address travel and transport constraints, to support Winchester’s growth, and allow the city to become a healthier and more accessible place.

-The public consultation asks people who live in, work in, or visit Winchester to give their views on travelling in and around the city.
-In particular we want to explore issues and possible solutions affecting ease of movement in and around the city.
+A public consultation asked people who live in, work in, or visit Winchester to give their views on travelling in and around the city.
+In particular, issues and possible solutions affecting ease of movement in and around the city.

 Over the past decade there have been many changes to transport in Winchester.
 These include park and ride schemes and new 20mph speed limits in the city centre.
 With new housing developments underway, and other potential developments being planned, the time is right to review progress and set a new overall direction for movement in Winchester.